-Age (3-5 years vs 6-7 years 11 months), gender (male vs female) and ethnicity (white vs non-white) will be accounted for in allocating children to either MRB group or Learning About Autism comparison group.
+Age (3-5 years vs 6-7 years vs 8-9 years 11 months), gender (male vs female) and ethnicity (white vs non-white) will be accounted for in allocating children to either MRB group or Learning About Autism comparison group.
+Given the prevalence of RRBs across the autism severity range, severity will not be accounted for in allocating groups.
 Due to the nature of the study and the few factors (site, age, gender and ethnicity) that needs to be accounted for in the randomisation, a minimisation scheme instead of stratified randomisation will be used to minimise sample fragmentation because of the too many strata and to avoid accidental imbalance between the MRB group and the Learning About Autism comparison group.
 Unlike stratified randomisation, minimisation works toward minimizing the total imbalance for all factors together instead of considering mutually exclusive subgroups.
-For the minimisation scheme, the first 25 children (10%) will be allocated to either MRB group or Learning About Autism group using simple randomisation with 50% equal probability.
-The remaining 225 children will be allocated to either MRB group or the Learning About Autism group by minimising marginal imbalance between the two groups based on sites, age, gender and ethnicity.
-For example, if the 26th child to be randomised is a male, 3-5 years, white and from site 1.
-Suppose 8 male, 5 children aged 3-5 years and 5 white children from site 1 were already allocated to the MRB group.
-And suppose 6 male, 4 children aged 3-5 years and 4 white children from site 1 were allocated to the psychoeducation comparison group.
-Allocating the 26th child to the Learning About Autism group would result in an imbalance score of 1, whereas allocating the child to the MRB group will result in an imbalance score of 7.
-The 26th child will be assigned to the Learning About Autism group, because that would lead to less overall imbalance.
+For the minimisation scheme, the first child is randomly allocated to either MRB group or Learning About Autism group using simple randomisation with 50% equal probability.
+The remaining 249 children will be allocated to either MRB group or the Learning About Autism group by minimising marginal imbalance between the two groups (based on sites, age, gender and ethnicity) and a pre-specified probability of 10%.
+For example, if the 2nd child to be randomised is a male, 3-5 years, white and from site 1.
+Suppose a male, aged 3-5 years, white and from site 1 were already allocated to the MRB group.
+Although allocating the 2nd child to the Learning About Autism group would lead to less overall imbalance score, he/she may be assigned to the MRB group because of the pre-specified probability of 10% to conceal the allocation.